 - training for clinical staff to develop and deliver a pilot Dialectical Behavioural Therapy (DBT), an evidence-based and trauma-informed response to self-harm behaviours, aggression, and domestic and family violence, in Reiby Youth Justice Centre for girls and young women to improve emotional regulation, interpersonal skills, mindfulness and distress tolerance.

 Throughout the four-year strategy (2019 to 2022), Youth Justice NSW will:

 - increase early intervention options for eligible young people who commit DFV offences and contribute to improving existing options.
 Review current program delivery and investigate a range of potential behavioural interventions to use with young people, including programmatic options for addressing gendered attitudes in adolescent DFV;

-- Produce a discussion paper for stakeholders, identifying best-practice safety planning measures for young people who use violence in the home and potential safety planning tools that could be implemented for young people and their families
+- produce a discussion paper for stakeholders, identifying best-practice safety planning measures for young people who use violence in the home and potential safety planning tools that could be implemented for young people and their families; and,

 What difference will we make?

 The Strategy aims to reduce youth domestic and family violence by:

 - increasing awareness of this form of violence;